-Kean University is a world-class, vibrant and diverse institution offering more than 48 undergraduate and 35 graduate programs.
+Kean University is a world-class, vibrant and diverse institution offering 50 undergraduate majors and 80 graduate programs and options leading to masters and doctoral degrees, professional diplomas and certifications.
 Kean distinguishes itself through excellence in academics, strategic investments in both research and cultural facilities and initiatives and a commitment to the success of every student.
 Dedicated to preparing students for rewarding careers, lifelong learning and fulfilling lives, Kean offers a broad range of disciplines, the expertise of a diverse and world-savvy faculty and a student-centered learning environment and campus community.
 Positions are available at the Union campus and at Kean Ocean in Toms River, NJ where indicated.
-Classes begin Tuesday, January 19, 2016.
+Classes begin Tuesday, January 17, 2017.

 College of Natural, Applied and Health Sciences

 Computer Science – to teach undergraduate and graduate computer science and information technology courses including computer literacy (Microsoft Office); Java; computer systems; assembly language; web programming and digital media; object oriented design and analysis; and other related topics.
 Contact: Dr. Patricia Morreale, Department Chair, at email@example.com.